 We are currently without a source of revenue and will most likely be required to issue additional shares to finance our operations and, depending on the outcome of our exploration programs, may issue additional shares to finance additional exploration programs of any or all of our projects or to acquire additional properties or through the exercise of options by our employees, directors and consultants.
 If we are required to issue additional shares to raise funds, our current shareholders' interests in our company will be diluted and our current shareholders may suffer dilution in their net book value per share depending on the price at which such securities are sold.
-As at December 31, 2019, there were outstanding an aggregate number of common share purchase warrants and share purchase options as, upon exercise, would result in the issue of an additional 17,405,000 of our common shares which, if exercised, would represent approximately 24% of our issued and outstanding common shares.
+As at December 31, 2020, there were outstanding an aggregate number of common share purchase warrants and share purchase options as, upon exercise, would result in the issue of an additional 7,240,000 of our common shares.
 If all of these share purchase warrants and share purchase options are exercised and these common shares are issued, such issuance also will cause a reduction in the proportionate ownership and voting power of all other shareholders.
 The dilution may result in a decline in the market price of our common shares.